dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
-I will then demonstrate the utility of DAG Trans through **Fin**, quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model, which the research team at @Chainlink Labs will be developing.
+I will then demonstrate the utility of DAG Trans through **Fin**, quite possibly the simplest and the most efficient novel DAG-riding BFT Consensus solution for the partial synchrony model, which the research team at @Chainlink Labs will be developing.
 I will finish with a note on **DAG-riding** BFT Consensus solutions.